AlexPoone/AlexPoone/README.md

 Assume good faith.
 Respect others. **__Don't burn bridges__** (there may not be a second chance).

+**Strong mentality:** Put your eggs in as many baskets as possible.
+Contrary to popular belief, you'll not become a 'Jack of all trades, master of none' as this promotes lateral thinking.
+Plus, this reduces your dependence on people: you can wake up anywhere and get straight to work.

 ---

 GNU/Linux user and contributor who still thinks `ccsm` (CompizConfigSettingsManager) is cool.
 First distro: Fedora 13 (Goddard) back in 2010.

 [![My Awesome Stats](https://awesome-github-stats.azurewebsites.net/user-stats/alexpoone?cardType=level&preferLogin=false)](https://git.io/awesome-stats-card)